Overview

 • Quickstart - list, fetch, render, and add SEO in about 15 lines.

-• SDK reference - every @floggy/cms method, with Next.js and TanStack Start examples.
+• SDK reference - every @floggy/cms method, reads and writes, with Next.js and TanStack Start examples.

 • Authentication - creating flg_ keys, the scope table, presets, and key-safety rules.